mtzgroup/PYSEQM/README.md

 # [PYSEQM: PYtorch-based Semi-Empirical Quantum Mechanics](https://github.com/lanl/PYSEQM)

+This is a locally-modified development version of [PYSEQM](https://github.com/lanl/PYSEQM) with significant extensions for parameter optimization and machine-learning interoperability.

 [PYSEQM](https://github.com/lanl/PYSEQM) is a Semi-Empirical Quantum Mechanics package implemented in [PyTorch](http://pytorch.org).
 It provides built-in interfaces for machine learning and efficient molecular dynamic engines with GPU supported.
 Several molecular dynamics algorithms are implemented for facilitating dynamic simulations, inlcuding orginal and Extended Lagrangian Born-Oppenheimer Molecular Dynamics, geometric optimization and  several thermostats.

 <hr/>